celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 In order to do transfers (aka [transactions](https://docs.celo.org/getting-started/glossary#transaction)), we need to:

 1. Create an [account](https://docs.celo.org/getting-started/glossary#account) \(by creating a private key\)
-2. Fund it with test CELO and cUSDs
+2. Fund it with test CELO and Mento cUSDs
 3. Sign and send transactions to the network

 ## Accounts